-Economic vulnerability at the moment of the study can be another indicator of vulnerability and can be exacerbated by post-disaster temporary housing.
+Economic vulnerability at the moment of the study can be another negative outcome and can be exacerbated by post-disaster temporary housing.
 We examined the main predictors of present economic vulnerability in survivors who have been displaced in a temporary housing solution due to having experienced a disaster.
-The linear regression model ($\underline{\text{Table 14}}$) explained a significant proportion of variance in economic vulnerability, $R^2 = .68$, F(31, 111) = 7.47, p < .001.
+The linear regression model (Table 14) explained a significant proportion of variance in economic vulnerability, $R^2 = .68$, F(31, 111) = 7.47, p < .001.